zhitkoff/graphql-codegen-default-documents/README.md

 # graphql-codegen-default-documents

-Plugin for graphql-codegen to generate default documents (fragments, queries, mutations, subscriptions) from GraphQL schema.
+Plugin for graphql-codegen to generate default documents (queries, mutations, subscriptions and 'AllFields' fragments) from GraphQL schema.

 Inspired by <https://github.com/argano/graphql-codegen-documents>